1856 Last Island hurricane: Last Island

-Many vacationers hoping to escape were awaiting the scheduled arrival of the ship Star, which provided regular service to the mainland.
+Many Last Island vacationers hoping to escape the approaching storm were awaiting the scheduled arrival of the ship Star, which provided regular service to the mainland.
 However, the Star was blown off course, barely escaping sailing into the open gulf, directly into the hurricane, where it would have almost certainly been lost.
 Passenger Tom Ellis, an experienced captain in local waters, and a few other passengers observed the ship was off course.
 Ellis alerted Captain Abe Smith, who corrected the course and barely making headway against the winds, managed to pull into the channel behind the hotel.
 The Star was swept, crashing into shore and beached on the sand, where it stayed through the storm.

 Visibility during the storm was extremely limited and eyes were blasted by sand until water covered the beaches.
-Sometime between 4:00 and 5:00 PM the storm surge occurred suddenly, with the water rising several feet in a matter of minutes.
+Sometime between 4:00 and 5:00 PM, the storm surge occurred suddenly, with the water rising several feet in a matter of minutes.
 The storm surge submerged the entire island and destroyed all of the buildings.
 The hotel, which held many women and children on the second floor and men on the first, collapsed, crushing many and sweeping others out to sea.

 Several survivors managed to make their way to the hull of the Star.
 By tying himself with a rope to the Star, Captain Abe Smith was able to rescue at least 40 people from the storm surge.
 The Star would serve as a shelter for the survivors until rescuers arrived three days later.